 Babana Djurumin Design was launched by three siblings descended from the Budawang tribe of the Yuin nation on the South Coast of New South Wales with designer backgrounds including architecture, spatial and landscape.
-Important to our work is a process of relationship building to ensure genuine engagement with local Indigenous stakeholders.
-We use Indigenous principles and methodologies in both our design and research work ensuring respectful methods of acknowledging the diversity and richness of Aboriginal communities.
+As cultural design adviers, we use Indigenous principles and methodologies in our work ensuring respectful methods of acknowledging the diversity and richness of Aboriginal communities.
 Our work includes projects in architecture, spatial design, landscape design, spatial storytelling and art design.
 Values that underpin our work include reciprocity, cultural sustainability and Indigenous agency.

 Our name, Babana Djurumin, comes from the Dharug language from around the Sydney area.
 It means ‘Brother Sister’, to reflect our familial foundation.
 Our Dharug Elders have authorised us to use this name.